-Make sure that the jack is vertical to the jacking point and the base is flat on the ground.
+Make sure the jack base is flat on the ground and vertically below the jacking point.

 Do not lay alloy wheels face down on the around, this will damage the paint.

 Note: The spare wheel is located under the floor cover in the luggage compartment.